kittenlogic/unsupervised-pleasures/_posts/2020-11-14-queer-ai-ultimate-fantasy-024.md

 Suck it.

-Johnny boy, did I tell you that I love big cocks?
+Did I tell you that I love big cocks?
 I love cocks.

-Please, lets go to my bedroom and get changed.

-Bring me that.

-Sit down.

-Sit down.
-Johnny boy.

 That surprise is really pretty big.
 You must give it to someone.
 Someone special.
 Tell me.
 Give it to me.
 I want it.